-Inagua Outback Lodge is powered by the sun & wind, with a diesel generator for those who prefer air conditioning.
+Inagua Outback Lodge is powered with a diesel generator, which can operate the air conditioning in both cottages and the bar.
 The comfortable cottages have full bathrooms, nice beds with clean, fresh bedding, and fans for those who prefer to go without a/c.
 Water is supplied by a 1500 gallon cistern.
-The lodge also has wi-fi and cell phone coverage.
+The lodge also has warm water & cell phone coverage.

 Your stay includes a well maintained truck with good 4 x 4 off-road tires.
-Meals are taken in the newly-built dining room next door as you listen to the waves lap along the beach.
+Meals are taken in the bar, or in the gazebo just steps from the water, as you listen to the waves lap along the beach.
 An American breakfast is served in the mornings, a sandwich lunch is packed and taken along for the day of exploring, and a delicious Bahamian dinner is served at the lodge at the end of the day.
 Ask your host Henry to prepare his delicious conch salad--with conch caught right in front of the lodge that day!

 If you have at least four anglers in your group, the lodge is all yours for the week!

 Inagua Outback Lodge is now "barbless hooks only"